decodableco/dbt-decodable/README.md

 If the `list` arg is provided, the command only considers the listed resources.
 Otherwise, it deletes all entities associated with the project. <br>
 The `models`, `seeds` and `tests` arguments specify whether those resource types should be included in the cleanup.
 Note that cleanup does nothing for tests that have not been materialized.

+## Known limitations

+The dbt decodable adapter does not allow managing decodable connectors via dbt.
+You can only create streams and pipelines with dbt.

 ## Contributions

 Contributions to this repository are more than welcome.